Glacier National Park Women’s Fly Fishing and Hiking Experience: The Details

 - casting your fly: what the heck is a double haul cast? how do I improve mine?

 - catching fish: what are best Catch And Release practices?

 - and much more

-Glacier National Park Women’s Fly Fishing School – Itinerary
+Glacier National Park Women’s Fly Fishing and Hiking Experience – Itinerary

 Arrive at our West Glacier office at 9:00 am to meet your fishing guide.
 (We can keep your car and your luggage, if you’d like!)
 Our guides are passionate and encyclopedic about Glacier National Park — no matter your level of fishing experience, we promise they’ll teach you something new as you float along the river.
 We’ll assess experience levels and preferences, and head out for the river by 9:30 am.
 Expect to be on the water by around 10am.

 We’ll fish for a few hours, break for a delicious lunch, and return for a few hours more of bucket list Montana fly fishing!
 We’ll likely return to Glacier Guides and Montana Raft around 5:30 pm.
 If you need a ride, we’ll give you one up to check in at Glacier Guides Lodge, located just down the road from us, and within walking distance to West Glacier.
 Dinner is on your own tonight, perhaps with your new girlfriends!
 But first, we’ll meet at the Lodge for a Welcome Wine and Cheese Social with guests and guides.
 This will give us a chance to fully debrief from Day 1, discuss options for day 2, and get to know one another better!